-If a single-instance primary database (either RAC or nonRAC), or if all instances of an Oracle RAC primary database are shut down with the ABORT option, the observer attempts a fast-start failover.
+If a single-instance primary database (either Oracle RAC or non-Oracle RAC), or if all instances of an Oracle RAC primary database are shut down with the ABORT option, the observer attempts a fast-start failover.
 Fast-start failover will not be attempted for the other types of database shutdown (NORMAL, IMMEDIATE, TRANSACTIONAL).